bandang0/theiaonline/tutos/basic-scripting-tutorial.md

 simu.Threshold = 0.5*mW
 ```

-Then, we use the constructor of the Thinlens class and the **user** constructor of Gaussian beams to obtain L1 and the input beam.
+Then, we use the constructor of the ThinLens class and the **user** constructor of Gaussian beams to obtain L1 and the input beam.

 ```python
 #optics, the first L1 lens doesn't move